 Shante Keys and the New Year’s Peas by Gail Piernas Davenport is a story about a little girl who is visiting her Grandma for New Year’s Eve dinner and goes on the hunt for some cowpeas because her Grandma is all out.
 Along the way through the neighborhood, Shante learns all about different New Year’s Eve traditions.
 The best part is that when dinner is done, everyone comes to share.

 Princess Grace is another installment from Mary Hoffman, and I love this one even more than the previous.
-In this book Grace and her friends prepare to be princesses in a parade float.
+In this book, Grace and her friends prepare to be princesses in a parade float.
 They soon discover that princesses aren’t all pink and sparkly ones and learn more about princesses from around the globe.
-Hoffman’s books are always so mindful about inclusion.
-From a mom and grandma raising a child together to including the boys in the princess parade too.
-My 6-year-old enjoyed this book especially since her love of princesses is maturing into a more complex one like Grace’s.
+Hoffman’s books are always so mindful of inclusion.
+From a mom and grandma raising a child together to including the boys in the princess parade, too.
+My 6-year-old enjoyed this book, especially since her love of princesses is maturing into a more complex one like Grace’s.

 The Color Of Us by Karen Katz is a book I have often used to discuss color differences in skin tone.
-I urge teachers and parents to read this book before children start asking about differences, by then children have often created stories and scenarios in their head that may be completely inaccurate.
-Those stories are the seed of bias and to help avoid planting them we need to be proactive, and this book is one tool for that.
+I urge teachers and parents to read this book before children start asking about differences.
+By then, children have often created stories and scenarios in their head that may be completely inaccurate.
+Those stories are the seeds of bias and to help avoid planting them, we need to be proactive, and this book is one tool for that.
 Lena travels around her neighborhood and with the help of her mom takes notice of all the different shades of brown of people’s skin.
 Every color is lovingly named, and the diversity is celebrated.
 After the walk, Lena goes home to paint portraits of all of these people with all different shades of brown.